mui/material-ui/docs/pages/blog/2021-developer-survey-results.md

 ### How would you feel if you could no longer use MUI?

 Over 93% of you would be disappointed if you could no longer use MUI (a sum of _"Very disappointed"_ and _"Somewhat disappointed"_).
 That's in keeping with 94% of you who felt the same way when we asked this question in 2019 and 2020.
 The _"Somewhat disappointed"_ also saw a growth of 9%.
-These indicators highlight that the evolution of the product that MUI provides might be pointed in the right direction!
+These indicators suggest to us that we're on the right track with our products and their continued evolution.

 <img src="/static/blog/2021-survey/1.png" style="width: 796px; margin-top: 16px; margin-bottom: 8px;" alt="Bar chart: 62.7% Very disappointed, 30.4% Somewhat disappointed, 6.9% Not disappointed." />